The Day After: Plot

-Oakes receives fallout reports by shortwave from faculty head Joe Huxley at the science building, but the situation is dismal: travel outdoors is a death sentence, yet patients continue to come.
-Huxley tries to contact other survivors, with no response.
-Delirious after days in the basement shelter, Denise runs outside.
-Klein retrieves her, but they go through a field thick with radioactive dust.
-McCoy heads to Sedalia until he hears it and its environs are no longer there.
-He makes friends with a mute man and travels to the hospital in Lawrence, where he dies of radiation poisoning.
-Oakes bonds with Nurse Bauer (JoBeth Williams), who later dies of meningitis, and converses with a hopeless, overdue pregnant woman who pleads him to tell her she's wrong.
+Oakes receives fallout reports by shortwave from KU professor Joe Huxley in the science building: travel outdoors is fatal.
+Patients continue to come and supplies dwindle.
+Delirious after days in the basement shelter, Denise runs outside; Klein retrieves her, but both are exposed to the thick radioactive dust.
+McCoy heads towards Sedalia until he learns of its destruction from passing refugees.
+He befriends a mute man and travels to the hospital, where he dies of radiation poisoning.
+Oakes bonds with Nurse Nancy Bauer, who later dies of meningitis, and a pregnant woman pleads with him to tell her she's wrong to be hopeless.

-The rad count ebbs.
-Denise bleeds through her skirt in a service in the rubble of a church, and Klein takes her and Danny to the hospital in Lawrence, where a doctor unsuccessfully tries to treat Danny's eyes.
-In a defiant radio address the President announces a ceasefire with the Soviets, promises relief, and stresses liberty, democracy, and American leadership, set to shots of listless survivors in America's blackened husk, and hospital staff piling up the dead and treating the living by candlelight.
-Soldiers do deliver food to the refugee camp that's grown around the hospital.
-They're unable to honor issued chits, and hold food back for other camps, ending in a violent squabble in which some survivors and soldiers are killed.
-Oakes learns that various criminals are being summarily executed by a firing squad without first being proven guilty, including for petty crimes such as alleged looting.
-At a makeshift civilian gathering regarding agriculture, a meeting for growing enough food for the survivors lays out grandiose government plans (scrape 4-5 inches off your fields) but is unable to answer Jim's basic questions (with 150-200 acres to a man?
-Put it where?
-Farm in what topsoil?)
-Coming home, Jim is shot and killed by squatters.
-Denise is balding, bruised, and dying, and Klein too has radiation sickness.

-At last aware that he has sustained lethal exposure to radiation, Oakes returns to Kansas City to see the site of his home before he dies.
-He finds squatters there and attempts to drive them off, but he is instead offered food.
+In a radio speech, the U.S. President announces a ceasefire, promises relief, and stresses no surrender and a reliance on American principles, set to shots of filthy, listless, or dead Americans among the ruins.
+Attempts at aid from the National Guard and infrastructural redevelopment prove fruitless, and summary executions become commonplace.
+Jim Dahlberg (and, it is implied, his remaining family) is eventually killed by squatters, while Denise, Klein, and Oakes are wasting away from radiation sickness.
+Returning to an irradiated Kansas City to see his old home one last time, Oakes witnesses National Guardsmen blindfolding and executing looters.
+He finds squatters in the ruins of his home and attempts to drive them off, but is instead offered food.
 Oakes collapses and weeps, and one of the squatters comforts him.
-The film ends with an overlying audio clip of Huxley's voice on the radio as the screen fades to black, asking if anybody can still hear him, only to be met with silence until the credits roll.
+The film ends with an overlying audio clip of Huxley's voice on the radio as the screen fades to black, asking if anybody can still hear him, only to be met with silence until the credits, as a Morse code signal transmits a single message to the viewer: M-A-D.

-Ending disclaimer

-Most versions of The Day After include an American-English textual ending disclaimer just before the end credits, stating that the film is fictional, and that the real-life outcome of a nuclear war would be much worse than the events portrayed onscreen.
+Most versions of The Day After include a textual ending disclaimer just before the end credits, stating that the film is fictional and that the real-life outcome of a nuclear war would be much worse than the events portrayed onscreen.